SAP-archive/dbr-tool/USER_GUIDE.md

 #### Configuration file

 The configuration file for backup contains a list of tenants to be downloaded.
-Additionally we can specify which types should be downloaded.
-If types are not provided, then all types will be included.
+Additionally you can specify which types should be downloaded.
+If types are not provided, then all of them will be included.

 ``` json